Profile: Unit Corp (UNT.N)

 Oil and Natural Gas

-The Company's mid-stream operations are conducted through Superior Pipeline Company L.L.C.
-Its operations consist of primarily in the buying, selling, gathering, processing and treating of natural gas.
-In addition, it operates three natural gas treatment plants, 14 operating processing plants, 39 active gathering systems and 1,300 miles of pipeline.
-Superior Pipeline Company L.L.C. and its subsidiaries operate in Oklahoma, Texas, Kansas, Pennsylvania and West Virginia.
+The Company's mid-stream operations consist of buying, selling, gathering, processing, and treating natural gas.
+It operated three natural gas treatment plants, 13 processing plants, 25 active gathering systems, and approximately 1,465 miles of pipeline as of December 31, 2016.
+Superior and its subsidiaries operate in Oklahoma, Texas, Kansas, Pennsylvania, and West Virginia.
 Its mid-stream segment provides its customers with a range of gathering, processing and treating services.
-During 2012, ONEOK and Gavilon, LLC accounted for approximately 54% and 10%, respectively, of its mid-stream revenues.

 TULSA OK 74132-5300